The Towers School Vision

 For more details please refer to the policy tab.

 We know that students who wish to succeed take pride in themselves and in our school.

 We will no longer use the language of warnings.
 We will correct students on their behaviour when necessary.

 - Mobile phones continue to be a non-negotiable.
 If a student uses a mobile phone during the school day, it will be confiscated on sight.
 Mobile phones that have been removed from students will be held securely at main reception until a parent collects.
 Sixth Form students have permission to access their phones whilst in the Sixth Form Centre.
 Outside of the Sixth Form Centre, the same whole school sanctions will apply.

 - With regards to jewellery, we will enforce our current expectations to the letter.
 Students are only allowed a single plain stud in each ear lobe.
 No other piercings are acceptable.
 Any other jewellery will be deemed inappropriate; students will have to remove the item and it will be confiscated.
 Items of jewellery that have been removed from students will be held securely at main reception until a parent collects.

 - Obvious and visible make up will not be allowed, including coloured nail varnish, lipstick, false eyelashes, false nails and eye-shadow.
-Students who do not follow this will be sent to student reception to remove.
+Students who do not follow this will be sent to welfare to remove.